 personal protective equipment, including disposable gowns, safety visors, masks and gloves.

-boxes, to reduce contact between the crew and passengers.
 All Emirates planes now undergo enhanced cleaning and disinfection

 processes after each journey.
 Lavatories are frequently disinfected, and if a flight is longer than 90 minutes, an extra crew member dedicated to cleaning the lavatories will be added.

 The carrier has opened its Business Class Lounge on Concourse B at Dubai International Airport.
-The number of people allowed into the lounge has been reduced and all tables and seating have been spaced six feet apart.
+The number of people allowed into the lounge has been reduced and all tables and seats have been spaced six feet apart.
 QR codes allow customers to order from a contactless menu.
 Sanitation has also been increased, with washrooms and recliner seats cleaned after each use.
 Other high-touch areas are disinfected frequently.

 Frontier Airlines began implementing temperature checks for all passengers and staff members in June.